SimonSchwaiger/SimonSchwaiger.github.io/src/portfolio.md

 ## ODIN Robot

-**O**bjective-**D**riven **I**ntelligent **N**avigator is an autonomous outdoor robot for logustics duties around the UAS Technikum campus and in agricultural use cases.
+**O**bjective-**D**riven **I**ntelligent **N**avigator is an autonomous outdoor robot for logistics duties around the UAS Technikum campus and in agricultural use cases.
 My main role on this robot was the conversion of the original teleoperated chassis to full Lidar-based autonomy, including reverse-engingeering the electronics, changing the main control board and converting the controller to use the robot operating system (ROS).
 <center><img src="./img/projects/ODIN_white_background.png" alt="ROS ML Container Demo" style="max-width: 25%" /></center>

 ---